Skip to main content

 Literals and Operators:

-• Strings: Strings can be enclosed in single (') or double (") quotes.
+• Strings: Strings must be enclosed in single quotes (') inside the filter expression.
+See Quoting Rules below.

 • Parentheses: Parentheses (()) can group expressions and define precedence.